 Interested in becoming a whistleblower?
 Give us a call.
 All inquiries are protected by the attorney – client privilege and kept confidential.
 Worried about paying for legal services?
 You only pay if we get you an award.

-For more information, contact attorney Brian Mahany at or by telephone at (414) 704-6731 (direct).
+For more information, contact attorney Brian Mahany at or by telephone at (direct).
 Not ready to call?
 Download our 11 step guide to blowing the whistle.
 No email address or phone number needed.
+You can also visit our pharmaceutical fraud whistleblower page.

 MahanyLaw – America’s Big Pharma Whistleblower Lawyers